 - The Lloyd's List Intelligence maintains real-time and archived data on movements of more than 120,000 commercial vessels worldwide.
 It contains arrival and departure details of all vessels larger than 99 gross tonnes from all major Australian and international ports.
 The database contains a searchable archive that includes movement histories of boats since December 1997.
-Searches can be purchased for specific ports, vessels or sequences of vessel movements. - The Australian Fisheries Management Authority manages data on the locations of all fishing vessels that have Commonwealth fishing concessions.
+Searches can be purchased for specific ports, vessels or sequences of vessel movements. - MarineTraffic provides real-time data on the movements of more than 550,000 vessels.
+It maintains archived data going back to 2009.
+Searches can be purchased for specific ports, vessels, areas or periods of time. - Local port authorities keep records of all vessel movements at their port berths and associated anchorage points. - The Australian Fisheries Management Authority manages data on the locations of all fishing vessels that have Commonwealth fishing concessions.
 All Commonwealth fishing concession holders must have installed and be operating an integrated computer vessel monitoring system.
-The system is also required for some fisheries managed by state and territory fisheries management agencies (such as the Queensland East Coast Trawl Fishery). - The Bureau of Infrastructure, Transport and Regional Economics maintains statistics on maritime trade, markets, shipping lanes, key trade routes, traded commodities and passenger services throughout Australia. - The Department of Agriculture and Water Resources and the Australian Border Force maintain data on all vessels arriving in Australian waters from overseas.
+The system is also required for some fisheries managed by state and territory fisheries management agencies (such as the Queensland East Coast Trawl Fishery). - The Bureau of Infrastructure, Transport and Regional Economics maintains statistics on maritime trade, markets, shipping lanes, key trade routes, traded commodities and passenger services throughout Australia. - The Department of Agriculture and the Australian Border Force maintain data on all vessels arriving in Australian waters from overseas.
 These data are for proclaimed first ports of entry into Australia. - The Australian Maritime Safety Authority deals with maritime safety, protection of the marine environment and maritime and aviation search and rescue services.
-It also coordinates a vessel tracking program, which works as an umbrella for managing related vessel information from the Modernised Australian Ship Tracking and Reporting System (MASTREP) the Great Barrier Reef and Torres Strait Vessel Traffic Service, the Automatic Identification System, the Long Range Information and Tracking system and the Australian Maritime Identification System. - The aquaculture industry deals with equipment, stock and boat movements between aquaculture sites.
+It also coordinates a vessel tracking program, which works as an umbrella for managing related vessel information from the Modernised Australian Ship Tracking and Reporting System (MASTREP) the Great Barrier Reef and Torres Strait Vessel Traffic Service, the Automatic Identification System, the Long Range Information and Tracking system and the Australian Maritime Identification System.

+• The aquaculture industry deals with equipment, stock and boat movements between aquaculture sites.